 To make this even more secure, add a 1 to each number.
 For example, if your memorable date was 1801, you could add 1 to each number to help to make it safer.
 1901 would effectively then be 2912.

 This works great and very easy to remember.
 Choose a four-letter word, for example, FISH, use the keypad to spell the word, FISH would be 3474.

 How to Change your PIN

-With many banks, (both high street banks and online banks) including Suits Me, you’ll receive a randomly generated PIN when you receive your bank card in the post.
+With many payment providers, (both high street banks and online providers) including Suits Me®, you’ll receive a randomly generated PIN when you receive your card in the post.
 If the number isn’t easy for you to remember and you’d like to change your PIN, simply visit your nearest ATM, insert your card, enter your current PIN and follow the steps on the screen to create a new PIN.